-In VIC, the second-largest water user at 34% of total MDB via around 30,000 water rights has adopted a zero-tolerance approach to water theft.
-That said, they tend to award low-level penalties which represented 60% of prosecutions in the 2020-21 water year.
-Recent changes to the Act have enabled water supply corporations (e.g., Goulburn-Murray Water) to issue penalty notices from 2022, which have increased in recent years but remain low relative to other states.
+In VIC, the second-largest water user at 34% of total MDB via around 30,000 water rights, a “zero-tolerance approach” to water theft has been adopted.
+That said, VIC courts tend to award low-level penalties that represented 60% of prosecutions in the 2020-21 water year.
+Recent changes to the Water Act 1989 (Vic) have enabled water supply corporations (e.g., Goulburn-Murray Water) to issue their own penalty notices from 2022, which have increased in recent years, but remain low relative to other States.
 However, while VIC has strengthened links between low-level infringements and movement toward a full range of penalty options like those in NSW, implementation is progressing slowly.
 The role of water supply corporations is unique to VIC and SA (see below) and may advantage detection and certainty of compliance under extensive metering use by those corporations.
 However, for individuals the relatively low financial penalty rate given mostly high security (and higher value) rights in VIC versus high prison time sends mixed signals on severity and drives greater inconsistency.

-For SA, the fourth largest water user at 5% of total via approximately 5,000 water rights, the state has recently repealed earlier water legislation (i.e., Natural Resources Management Act 2004 (SA)) to adopt a zero-tolerance and (mainly) educative and graduated approach applied alongside a mandatory penalty framework regardless of the volume extracted in the (mainly) pressurised and metered supply system.
-Flagged penalty increases in 2010 to $700,000 for individuals and $2.2 million for corporation did not appear in the legislative changeover—but they are quite severe (see Table 1).
+For SA, the fourth largest water user at 5% of total via approximately 5,000 water rights, the State has recently repealed earlier water legislation (i.e., the Natural Resources Management Act 2004 (SA)) to adopt a “zero-tolerance” and (mainly) educative and graduated approach (i.e., under the new Landscape South Australia Act 2019 (SA)) applied alongside a mandatory penalty framework regardless of the volume extracted in the (mainly) pressurised and metered supply system.
+Flagged penalty increases in 2010 to $700,000 for individuals and $2.2 million for corporations did not appear in the legislative changeover—but are quite severe (see Table 1).
 Penalties are prosecuted by SA water supply corporations (e.g., Central Irrigation Trust) and if overuse is detected users are provided an opportunity to ‘balance’ their account before prosecution commences.
-The requirement to balance accounts has recently changed from annual to quarterly catching some water users out and testing the certainty of successful penalty application under appeal challenges.
-So, while SA has some of the most severe penalties of any MDB state (e.g., if 500 megalitres, or million litres of water [ML], is stolen the fine could total $12.5 million) recent prosecution of water over-extraction has not progressed well, leading to potential lower certainty perceptions by users.
+The requirement to balance accounts has recently changed from annual to quarterly, catching some water users out and testing the certainty of successful penalty application under appeal challenges.
+So, while SA has some of the most severe penalties of any MDB State (e.g., if 500 megalitres, or million litres of water [ML], is stolen the fine could total $12.5 million) recent prosecution of water over-extraction has not progressed well, leading to potential lower certainty perceptions by users.

-Finally, although the federal government (Cth) has no constitutional power over national water resources there is a relevant Act.
-Recent changes with respect to theft of environmental water—a significant national asset estimated at $14 billion—have significantly increased federal penalties associated with damaging activity.
-However, the federal government has limited means by which it can pursue pecuniary actions, relying on state powers and laws.
-Therefore, they have very severe penalties but low legal certainty compromising deterrence effectiveness.
-In part this reality would likely be a factor behind the Inspector General’s frustration discussed at the start of this paper, where addressing consistent approaches by the MDB states would advance federal government water theft objectives.
+Finally, although the Federal Government (Cth) has no constitutional power over national water resources (outside of those that have been referred to it by affected states) there is the relevant Water Act 2012 (Cth).
+Recent changes with respect to theft of environmental water—a significant national asset estimated at $14 billion—have significantly increased Federal penalties associated with legally damaging activity.
+However, the Federal Government has limited means by which it can pursue pecuniary actions, relying on State powers and laws.
+Therefore, they have very severe penalties but low legal certainty, compromising deterrence effectiveness.
+In part this reality would likely be a factor behind the Inspector General’s frustration discussed at the start of this paper, where addressing consistent approaches by the MDB States would advance Federal Government water theft deterrence objectives.
 We summarise this information in Table 1.
-Our analysis suggests that consistency across all MDB states is low, with key differences between certainty and severity principles for effective theft deterrence continuing across the MDB states.
+Our analysis suggests that consistency across all MDB States is low, with key differences between certainty and severity principles for effective theft deterrence continuing across the MDB States.